jaimetur/PhotoMigrator/README.md

            with the same name of the Album and all files will be flattened into it.
            - Assets with no Albums associated will be downloaded withn a subfolder called <OUTPUT_FOLDER>/No-Albums/ and will have a year/month structure inside.
--idoa,   --immich-delete-orphan-assets
+-irOrphan,   --immich-remove-orphan-assets
            The script will look for all Orphan Assets in Immich Database and will delete them.
-IMPORTANT: This feature requires a valid ADMIN_API_KEY configured in Config.ini.
+IMPORTANT: This feature requires a valid ADMIN_API_KEY configured in CONFIG.ini.
--ideAll, --immich-delete-all-assets
+-irALL, --immich-remove-all-assets
            CAUTION!!!
 The script will delete ALL your Assets (Photos & Videos) and also ALL your Albums from Immich database.
--ideAlb, --immich-delete-all-albums
+-irAllAlb, --immich-remove-all-albums
            CAUTION!!!
 The script will delete ALL your Albums from Immich database.
-           Optionally ALL the Assets associated to each Album can be deleted If you also include the argument '-iiaa, --immich-include-albums-assets' argument.
+           Optionally ALL the Assets associated to each Album can be deleted If you also include the argument '-rAlbAss, --remove-albums-assets' argument.
--iiaa,   --immich-include-albums-assets
+-rAlbAss,   --remove-albums-assets
-           If used together with --immich-delete-all-albums, it will also delete the assets (photos/videos) inside each album.
+           If used together with --immich-remove-all-albums, it will also delete the assets (photos/videos) inside each album.